 Radiation with chemotherapy before or after surgery

 Chemotherapy, if elected, after surgery

 In Stage IV rectal cancer, the tumor has spread to distant parts of the body (metastasized), often to the liver and lung.
 The tumor can be any size and sometimes is not that large.

 The mainstay of treatment is chemotherapy, but surgery to remove the tumor may also be recommended.
 Surgery, when performed, is often used to relieve or prevent blockage of the rectum or to prevent rectal bleeding.
-It is not considered a curative procedure, with the exception of resectable metastatic disease.
+It is not generally considered a curative procedure.
 Surgeries of this type can also help a patient with stage IV rectal cancer live longer.